 These individuals and organizations will be offering workshops, open discussions, panels, or talks at the unconference.
 See the schedule for more information on dates and times.
-If you or your organization is interested an offering at the unconference, submit your own proposal here.

 (listed alphabetically by participant’s first name / organization name)

 Offering: Garden Tour & Lunch 6BC is located right next the Sixth Street Community Center, where the unconference will be taking place Saturday and Sunday.
 6BC has kindly invited our unconference attendees to eat lunch or take a break from the unconference in their gorgeous garden (please stay on the paths when in the garden!)
 Tables for lunch will be reserved for our unconference from 1pm – 3pm Saturday and Sunday (weather permitting).
 Additionally, garden Board member and volunteer Janene Knox has kindly offered to give us a short walking tour of their garden on Saturday at 3pm.
 Meet at the entrance to the garden promptly at 3pm for the tour.